ZeroLikviz/godot_plugin-neural-network/README.md

 - add save/load data functions to the GPUNNET class
 - make more optimizations

-If you find any mistakes and misunderstandings in this documentation please report through github issues.
+ If you find any mistakes or misunderstandings in this documentation, please report them through GitHub issues.